WHALES BEACHING MYSTERY SOLVED!

 It seems that prior to 1977, scientists were trying to understand how a pod of whales might lose their biosonar system.
 At a 1977 mass stranding in Florida, scientists suggested to a newspaper reporter that, “the directional sonar, which steers them away from danger, somehow went awry.” (link)

-Whale scientists stopped talking about the idea that whales might suffer echo-navigation failure in the late 1970s.
+Whale scientists stopped talking about the idea that whales might suffer echo-navigation failure in the early 1970s.
 But this researcher could never get the words of Dr. Peter Purves out of his head.
 “It is very easy to imagine a condition in which the air-sac system has broken down, so that it is no longer reflecting, and, with the isolation of the essential organs of hearing disrupted, the animal may lose its sense of direction.”
 I believed every word Dr. Purves said in 1977.
 My Seaquake Hypothesis is in total agreement.
 Seaquake induced barosinusitis would indeed cause the breakdown of the air sac system, which would result in the whales losing all sense of direction.
 In fact, Dr. Purves’ comment was what caused me to start research barotrauma for the answer to why whales beach.

 The acoustic purpose of the sinuses was recently confirmed by Drs.
 Alex Costidis and Sentinel A. Rommel (Link) who wrote: